Emmanuelraj/microservices-playlist/README.md

 # how to run this project:
-       Basically clone the branch spring-boot-eureka run first and then run this project see localhost:8761 your  client url and port number will be shown this makes force to use this microservices client to register  first @EnableEurekaServer then @EnableEurekaClient
+       Basically clone the branch spring-boot-eureka run first and then run this project see localhost:8761 your  client url and port number will be shown
+# Use
+      this makes force to use this microservices client to register  first @EnableEurekaServer then @EnableEurekaClient